Suniket39/Harvest-Profit/README.md

   </a>
 </p>

-### This Project was submitted in partial fulfillment for the award of Diploma in Advanced Computing (PG-DAC) from CDAC, ACTS Pune
+### This Project was submitted in partial fulfillment for the award of Diploma in Advanced Computing (PG-DAC) from CDAC, Thiruvananthapuram

 ------------
 >"Harvest Profit" is a web-based application, where farmers can achieve actual value for their farm goods.
 The